jeremytammik/tbc/a/1969_chain_idling.md

 This confirms my preceding answer: it seems to me that an appropriate way to handle this would be to disconnect func1 and func2 from Revit and your add-in as much as possible, and let them trigger an external event when they are completed, to execute func3.

-**Response:** So what I ended up doing is below.
-It seems to work but would love some feedback if its unsafe:
+**Response:** So, what I ended up doing is below.
+It seems to work but would love some feedback if it's unsafe:

 - The main IExternalCommand Execute function just subscribes to an idling event.
 - The event handler is an async function.